GPUOpen-LibrariesAndSDKs/MxGPU-Virtualization/README.md

  (GPU-IOV Module) is a Linux kernel module for AMD SR-IOV based HW Virtualization (MxGPU) product.
 It can support KVM, open source Xen and any other Linux kernel based hypervisors with necessary kernel compatibility modification.
+GIM is reponsible for:
+ * GPU IOV initialization
-GIM is reponsible for but not limits to: GPU IOV initialization, virtual function configuration and enablement, GPU scheduling for world switch, hung detection and virtual function level reset (FLR), PF/VF hand shake and other GPU utilities.
+ * Virtual function configuration and enablement
+ * GPU scheduling for world switch
+ * Hang detection and virtual function level reset (FLR)
+ * PF/VF hand shake and other GPU utilities.

- Currently only AMD S7150 series are supported.
+ Currently, only AMD S7150 series GPUs are supported.

 ## DOCUMENTATION:
  All documents are listed in SRC_ROOT/docs